 In order for us to value and care for the South Devon AONB, we need to understand what is important about it - What makes it special.
-This campaign, supported by the Heritage Lottery Fund, runs from April to October 2018.
-During the project we are working with a wide range of people from our communities, discovering more about the AONB and looking closely at the distinctive character of the natural heritage that makes up this nationally important landscape.
+This campaign, supported by the Heritage Lottery Fund, ran April to October 2018.
+During the project we worked with a wide range of people from our communities, discovering more about the AONB and looking closely at the distinctive character of the natural heritage that makes up this nationally important landscape.

 AONBs are particularly special landscapes whose distinctive character and natural beauty are so outstanding that it is in the nation’s interest to safeguard them.
 The primary purpose of AONB designation is to conserve and enhance the natural beauty of the area.

 The special qualities of South Devon AONB define and describe this natural beauty and are what makes the area unique or particularly distinctive.
 Together, the special qualities make the area nationally important and give it a strong ‘sense of place’.

 Different people have their own opinions on what is special about South Devon, and no definition can claim to be absolute, but these are the ones used in our management plan.

 A wild and rugged coastline